Sherin-Chacko/MODULE-14-CITIBIKE/README.md

 b) Bike Repairs for 1/3 of the Citibikes need to be done during non-peak hours around 1-5 am.

 c) Target market should be males needing transportation to work and for weekend activities.

+## ADDITIONAL VISUALIZATION FOR FUTURE ANALYSIS:

+1. Ride Starting Locations by Gender: